 0:14:08 BR: I.e you.

 0:14:08 LC: Well, me or anyone else.
 But again, I'm not trying to paint myself upfront, there's the intellectual side of capital allocation, and then there's the reality that a lot of people are using an element of gambling in this.
 But it's to understand what they're buying.
 And so the reason people are comfortable investing in that real estate or investing in an enterprise software company is someone has come up with a set of metrics that has convinced the market that those cash flow streams are durable, that they will exist and be predictable 20 or 30 years out.
 And so what you've done is you've created this yield product, and what you've really done is you've created a sense of certainty.
-And I think what people don't like is uncertainty, they really want to essentially have something that they don't have to do too much intellectual work to understand and that they feel like they can trust.
-And so the problem is actually sort of one of search costs.
+And I think what people don't like is uncertainty, they want to essentially have something that they don't have to do too much intellectual work to understand and that they feel like they can trust.
+And so the problem is actually one of search costs.

 0:15:20 BR: A really dumb question is, What does it mean for something to be risk or uncertainty adjusted?
 Because you said that there's trillions of dollars out there, but there's actually not that much when they're risk or uncertainty adjusted, and is that basically just say that capital allocators don't have the incentive to spend most of that money on anything that they perceive to be risky or uncertain?